InteropEvents/add-ins-workshop/setup/setup.md

 ## You are now ready to build the Proseware Tasks sample add-in

+**Note:** You may need to restore nuget packages.
+Refer to [Package Restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) for information about restoring the nuget packages.

 1. In Visual Studio, right click on the `taskerWeb` project name in **Solution Explorer** and select **Set as StartUp Project**.

 ![Set Web Project as Startup](images/setasstartupproject.png)